 - Almond/Coconut Flour.
 Great for breading your meats or for thickening sauces.
 Use coconut flour with this buffalo chicken fingers recipe which is one of my favorite Whole30 recipes!

 - Mustard.
 Mustard is one of the few toppings you can buy safely at the store (still, make sure to check the labels).
 It’s good to have handy for burger nights and is an ingredient in many DIY salad dressing recipes.

-- Coconut Aminos: Used in many tasty recipes for sauces.
+- Coconut Aminos: Coconut aminos is used in many tasty recipes for sauces.
 If you’re lucky you’ll find it at a health food store, or you can grab it online.

+- Blender.
 Use your blender to blend frozen strawberries, frozen bananas, or other fruit for the next best thing to ice cream.
 OK, it’s definitely not ice cream, but you’ll still love it.
 Be sure to use it with Paleo Leap’s recipe for Banana Ice Cream (just don’t add any chocolate bits).

-A food processor will help you make tasty Whole30 compliant sauces, pesto, homemade mayo, etc. It’s also handy for making cauliflower rice.
-Speaking of cauliflower rice, whip out that food processor and try this Indian Pineapple Cauliflower Rice recipe from Stupid Easy Paleo!
+- Food Processor.
+A food processor will help you make tasty Whole30 compliant sauces, pesto, homemade mayo etc. It’s also handy for making cauliflower rice.
+Speaking of cauliflower rice, whip out that food processor and try this Indian Pineapple Cauliflower Rice recipe from Stupid Easy Paleo.

+- Slow Cooker/CrockPot.
 Crockpot recipes are easy Whole30 wins – throw a bunch of stuff in it in the AM, and come home to a 90% ready meal!
-There are tons of tasty crock pot Whole30 recipes – like this popular Crockpot Balsamic Roast Beef recipe from Primally Inspired.
+There are tons of tasty crock pot Whole30 recipes – like this very popular Crockpot Balsamic Roast Beef from Primally Inspired.